Yom tov far from mikveh

 I am scheduled to go to the mikvah on Sunday night, which is the first night of a two day yom tov.
 I will be unable to go to the mikvah on yom tov since I will not be near a mikvah.
 What are my options?
 Should I just prepare on Sunday and then go on Tuesday night when yom tov ends?
 Or is it permissible to go early (Saturday night) and refrain from marital relations until Sunday night?

 The seven clean days need to be completed before immersion.
 They cannot be shortened, even if a couple will refrain from relations.

 In cases such as these, it may be possible to shorten the five-day wait prior to beginning the clean days.
 If by some chance you performed a bedikah on Shabbat, please get back to us with details.

-Sometimes, a mikveh is too far way for a two-way walking trip, but not for one way.
-If there is a possibility that you could be dropped off at the mikveh prior to the holiday and manage the one-way walk back, that would be worth exploring.
+Sometimes, walking to the mikveh and then back would be too far, but just walking home would be possible.
+If there is a possibility that you could be dropped off at the mikveh before yom tov and manage the one-way walk back, that would be worth exploring.
 You can accept yom tov after you get out of the car, and light candles from an existing flame when you get home.

 If there is absolutely no way to immerse on Sunday night, then immersion will have to wait until after yom tov.
-Most preparations can be performed prior to the holiday, but you should shower, comb your hair, brush your teeth, and inspect yourself again just prior to immersing.
+Most preparations can be performed on Sunday, but you should shower, comb your hair, brush your teeth, and inspect yourself again just prior to immersing.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.